Minnesotans hospitalized for COVID-19 40,000 times

 Minnesotans with COVID-19 have been admitted 40,000 times to inpatient beds in U.S. hospitals since the start of the pandemic nearly 20 months ago — with the latest wave pressuring hospital capacity across the state.

-The pandemic milestone was reported by the Minnesota Department of Health on Tuesday along with totals of 8,457 COVID-19 deaths in Minnesota and 763,915 coronavirus infections.
-The totals included 21 deaths and 5,686 infections that were newly reported on Tuesday but reflected pandemic activity from over the weekend.
+The pandemic milestone was reported by the Minnesota Department of Health on Tuesday along with totals of 8,457 COVID-19 deaths and 763,915 coronavirus infections.
+The totals in Minnesota included 21 deaths and 5,686 infections that were newly reported and reflected pandemic activity over the weekend.

 COVID-19 hospitalizations in Minnesota declined slightly over the weekend, from more than 1,000 on Friday to 950 on Monday, but combined with admissions for other medical reasons to consume nearly 96% of available intensive care beds and 93% of all non-ICU beds in the state.

-Hospital leaders said they are planning for sustained or even worsening pressure in the coming weeks — with the state's reported positivity rate of COVID-19 diagnostic testing increasing to 8.5% — above the 5% caution threshold for substantial viral spread.
+Hospital and public health leaders said they are planning for sustained or worsening pressure in the coming weeks — with the state's reported positivity rate of COVID-19 diagnostic testing increasing to 8.5% and remaining above the 5% caution threshold for substantial viral spread.

-However, modeling forecasts by the Centers for Disease Control and Prevention and the Mayo Clinic in Rochester suggest the latest wave could peak in November in Minnesota — following other states that had severe COVID-19 levels this summer but are seeing infection numbers decline.
+"We still have way too many people hospitalized," Gov. Tim Walz said Monday.
+"Our capacity is very, very tight and we are still plateauing and not dropping off in terms of our positivity rates with this COVID surge."

-State leaders are hoping to boost Minnesota's first-dose COVID-19 vaccination rate — at 75.8%, according to the CDC — with a new incentive program for recipients 12 to 17.
+However, modeling forecasts by the Centers for Disease Control and Prevention and Mayo Clinic in Rochester suggest the latest wave could peak in November in Minnesota — following other states that had severe COVID-19 levels in the summer but are seeing infection numbers decline.

 Vaccination levels are above 90% in Minnesota seniors but decline with age and are below 60% in eligible teenagers.